maccmu/macposts/README.md

 Currently there is nothing that could be considered as the documentation.
 If you still want to use it, you may check the ‘examples’ directory in this repository.

+**CAVEAT:** *Do not run macposts on untrusted inputs.
+Currently it uses a rather crude data file reader/parser and may have some security vulnerabilities, including remote code execution (RCE).*

 ## Frequently asked questions

 * How is this project related to [MAC-POSTS]?